 Both mature and younger women psychologically suffer when they have this condition.
-For mature women, the thought of having uplifted breast once and then noticing them getting droopy over time may be very stressful which will affect their level of self-esteem.
+For older women, the thought of having uplifted breast once and then noticing them getting droopy over time may be very stressful which will affect their level of self-esteem.
 For younger generations, problems resulting from poor body image may hinder psychosocial development.
-One example scenario is when your large breasts are not in proportion with your weight and height.
-It may be very embarrassing for teenagers or young women to wear swimsuits or other clothing that will require an unwelcome attention to their large breasts.
+One example is when your large breasts are not in proportion with your weight and height.
+It may be very embarrassing for teenagers or young women to wear swimsuits or other clothing that will require unwelcome attention to their large breasts.

 Physical Problems Associated with Overly Large Breasts

 As well as the possible psychological problems with having large breasts, there is also a wide range of physical complaints which women may encounter.
 We have explored a few of the most common complaints below.
 If you are experiencing any of these, or any other problem caused by your large breasts, plastic surgery for breast reduction or restructuring of breast tissue may provide a solution.
 Get in touch with Dr Ellis Choy and his team to arrange a consultation.

 Perhaps the most common long-term physical complaint reported by women with overly large breasts is neck and back pain.
 This is because of the additional strain placed on the neck and back due to the distribution of weight across the chest.

 By reducing the size of your breasts, your plastic surgeon Dr Ellis Choy can significantly lighten the weight on your chest and thereby reduce the stress placed on these areas.

 Neck and shoulder pain is a common complaint from women with large, heavy breasts.
 While the shoulders do not appear to take as much strain as the neck or back, in fact, the additional weight can also be damaging to this area.